-After agriculture and industry, the domestic sector is the other heavy user of > water in society. > > In this guide, we look at ways we might use water more sustainably and > efficiently in this area.
+After agriculture and industry, the domestic/municipal sector is the other heavy user of water in society.

+In this guide, we look at ways we might use water more sustainably and efficiently in this area.

 Summary – Using Water Efficiently & Sustainably For Municipal Use

 - Globally, on average, 11% of all fresh water withdrawals are for municipal use (for households and public services).
 Although, that % can differ from country to country

 - Using water more efficiently and sustainably involves looking key trends for water use, water waste, water loss and leaks, and so on